-I selected ten of what I believed to be the more trustworthy ones, subscribed to each one, and followed their various trading systems for several months.
-I traded their signals whenever I could but some of them required full immediate access to a computer when the emailed signals came through.
+For those I was subscribed to, I traded their signals whenever I could but some of them required full immediate access to a computer when the emailed signals came through.
 I tried to chase those signals that I missed and in so doing I often did not get the same fills they did.
-This is a drawback for those who cannot be constantly watching up-to-the-minute pickers’ signals.
-The trading results shown in the tables that follow are those that I actually traded myself.
+This is a drawback for investors/traders who cannot be constantly watching up-to-the-minute pickers’ signals.

-List of Preferred Option Picking Services 2017 (scroll right for more columns)
+Performance Table for Option Picking Services in 2017 (scroll right for more columns)

 |Option Pickers||Trades||Wins||Losses||Gain -Loss||Percent Winners||Dates Traded||Period|